HeadwatersCorp/LTPP_EBQ_8_9/README.md

-# LTPP_EBQ_8_9
+# 📊 LTPP_EBQ_8_9

+**Quantifying Effects of Predation on Piping Plover Productivity and Evaluating Predator Management Effectiveness**

-This repository contains the R project and supporting materials for addressing extension big questions 8 and 9.
+This repository contains the R project and supporting materials for addressing **Extension Big Questions (EBQs) 8 and 9** of the **Platte River Recovery Implementation Program (PRRIP)** Extension Science Plan.

-Respository Contents:

-Scripts

-Data

-Data Analysis Outline:

-PLATTE RIVER RECOVERY IMPLEMENTATION PROGRAM (PRRIP -OR- Program) Data Analysis Outline—Quantifying Effects of Predation on Piping Plover Productivity and Evaluating Effectiveness of Predator Management
+---

+## 📁 Repository Contents

+- `scripts/` — R scripts for data cleaning, modeling, and visualization
+- `data/` — Input data and derived datasets used in the analyses
+- `outputs/` — Model outputs, figures, and result summaries (if applicable)
+- `.Rproj` — RStudio project file
+- `README.md` — You’re here

+---

+## 🎯 Project Background

-The Platte River Recovery Implementation Program’s (PRRIP or Program) management objective for the piping plover (Charadrius melodus; hereafter plover) is to improve plover productivity along the central Platte River.
-Plover fledge ratios (chicks fledged per estimated breeding pair) are highly variable among years.
+The **PRRIP** aims to improve the reproductive success of **piping plovers** (*Charadrius melodus*) along the central Platte River.
+In recent years, particularly **2018–2019**, plover fledge ratios (chicks fledged per breeding pair) reached record lows.
+In response, stakeholders prioritized understanding:

-In 2018 and 2019, estimated plover fledge ratios reached the lowest values observed during 2010–2019.
-In response, Program stakeholders prioritized learning about the impact of predation and our ability to mitigate those impacts at off-channel sand and water (OCSW) nesting sites.
-Two of the Program Extension Science Plan’s (PRRIP 2022a) Big Questions involve the role of predation on plover productivity.
+- The extent to which **predation affects plover productivity**
+- Whether **predator management practices** are effective at reducing those impacts

+This work is structured around **Extension Big Questions 8 and 9** from the PRRIP Extension Science Plan (PRRIP 2022a).

+---

+## ❓ Big Questions

-Extension Big Question (EBQ) No. 8 asks: “how much of an effect does predation have on plover productivity?”
-(PRRIP 2022a).
-Associated learning objectives for EBQ No. 8 include:
+### 🐣 EBQ 8: *"How much of an effect does predation have on plover productivity?"*

-(1) quantifying the impact of predation on plover productivity; (2) identifying predator species responsible for losses; (3) determining when losses occur (i.e., incubation; brood rearing); and (4) using population models to predict the effect of decreasing fledge ratios due to predation (PRRIP 2022a).
+**Learning Objectives:**
+1. Quantify the impact of predation on nest and brood productivity
+2. Identify predator species responsible for losses
+3. Determine the timing of losses (e.g., incubation, brood-rearing)
+4. Use population models to predict long-term impacts of reduced productivity

+---

-EBQ No. 9 queries: “how effective is Program management at mitigating losses of plover productivity due to predation?”
-(PRRIP 2022a).
-Associated learning objectives for EBQ No. 9 include:
+### 🛡️ EBQ 9: *"How effective is Program management at mitigating losses due to predation?"*

-(1) evaluating the effectiveness of trapping, fencing, and deterrent lighting at reducing nest and brood failure due to predation; (2) developing predator management alternatives based on learning through remote camera monitoring; and (3) evaluating the necessity for additional predator management actions based on plover response to predation over time (PRRIP 2022a).
-Herein, we provide a summary of the data collected to answer these EBQs and an outline of data analysis approaches to quantifiably address the questions.
+**Learning Objectives:**
+1. Evaluate the effectiveness of trapping, fencing, and deterrent lighting
+2. Develop management strategies based on camera monitoring
+3. Assess long-term needs for predator management using observed plover responses

+---

+## 🧪 Data Analysis Approach

+We outline statistical and modeling approaches to:
+- Quantify nest fate probabilities using **Bayesian Logistic Exposure Models**
+- Analyze BACI-style treatment effects for predator management
+- Integrate productivity metrics into population models for predictive inference

+All analysis scripts are reproducible and organized within the `scripts/` folder.

+---

+## 📚 References

+- PRRIP (2022a). *Extension Science Plan: Big Questions Framework*.
+- Additional citations and documentation are included in the `docs/` folder if applicable.

+---

+## 🧭 Project Status

+> ✅ In Progress — Scripts and data are under development.
+> 📦 Final models and results will be posted here upon completion.

+---

+## 📬 Contact

+For questions or collaboration requests, contact:

+**Josh Carrell**
+Statistical Ecologist | Headwaters Corporation
+📧 [Insert email]
+🌐 [Insert project/research link]

+---